 Where can entry-level actuarial candidates learn Excel and VBA?

-So, if you ever have the opportunity to use these skills on the job, that would be excellent experience to add to your resume.
+Remember, courses are great!
+But if you ever have the opportunity to use these skills on the job, that would be excellent experience to add to your resume.

 Always be on the lookout for ways that you could use Excel and VBA at work too.
 Even if you have to stay late (unpaid, on your own time) to complete additional tasks in Excel or VBA that could be later added to your resume, it would be worth your time!